An Improved Solution for Restricted and Uncertain TRQ: Problem definition

 The PDF has the property that $\int_{{u}^t} f^t(x,y)dxdy=1$.
 In addition, under the distance based update policy (a.k.a., dead-reckoning policy \cite{OuriWolfson:Updating,reynoldcheng:querying}), for any two different time $t_1$ and $t_2$ ($t_1,t_2\in$ ($t_r$,$t_n$]), the following conditions always hold: $u^{t_1}=u^{t_2}$ and $f^{t_1}(x,y)=f^{t_2}(x,y)$, where $t_r$ refers to the latest reporting time, $t_n$ refers to the current time.
 Hence, unless stated otherwise, we use $u$ and $f(x,y)$ to denote the uncertainty region and PDF of $o$, respectively.
-With the presence of restricted areas, the uncertainty region $u$ under the distance based update policy can be formalized as follows \cite{ZhijieWang:ProbabilisticCORR}.
+(Remark: if the time based update policy is assumed to be adopted, such a topic is more interesting and also more challenging, since the uncertainty region $u$ is to be a continuously changing geometry over time.
+See, e.g., \cite{ZhijieWang:prqumo} for a clue about the relation between the location update policy and the uncertainty region $u$.)
+With the presence of restricted areas (i.e., obstacles), the uncertainty region $u$ under the distance based update policy can be formalized as follows.

 where $o.\odot$ denotes a circle with the centre $l_r$ and radius $\tau$.
-Sometimes, we also use ${C}(l_r,\tau)$ to denote this circle.
-In the rest of this paper, we abuse the notation '$|\cdot|$', but its meaning should be clear from the context.
-Moreover, a notation or symbol with a subscript 'b' usually refers to its corresponding minimum bounding rectangle (MBR).
+We remark that, in the rest of this paper, we abuse the notation `$|\cdot|$', but its meaning should be clear from the context.
+In addition, unless stated otherwise, a notation or symbol with a subscript `b' usually refers to its corresponding minimum bounding rectangle (MBR).
 For instance, $R_b$ refers to the MBR of $R$.
-Note that, similar to \cite{OuriWolfson:Updating,reynoldcheng:querying,ZhijieWang:ProbabilisticCORR}, we (also) assume the distance based update policy is adopted (note: if the time based update policy is assumed to be adopted, such a topic is more interesting and also more challenging, since the uncertainty region $u$ is to be a continuously changing geometry over time.
-See, e.g., \cite{ZhijieWang:ProbabilisticCORR} for a clue about the relation between the location update policy and the uncertainty region $u$).
 For convenience, Table \ref{tab:main symbols} summarizes the notations used frequently in the rest of this paper.